 How It Started?

-This little guide is created for myself and anyone who might find it useful since I personally had difficulty finding learning materials on the Hainan language in English.
+This little guide is created for myself and anyone who might find it useful.
+I had found it almost impossible to find learning materials on the Hainan language in English.

 Though I wasn’t surprised that literature on the language was scarce, I was shocked by just how scarce they were.
 Especially when compared to Korean, the language which I built my career on.